nd31pr0/2-Player-Tic-Tac-Toe/README.md

 ## Description

 The project builds a tic tac toe game to be played by two players.
+The Players take turns in dropping their token on the board and whoever has three tokens either horizontally, vertically or diagonally wins the game.

 ## Sample Output of the work
 ![Alt text](output.png)